abobco/raspberry-toolchain/README.md

 2. Download and install a [raspberry pi toolchain](https://gnutoolchains.com/raspberry/).
 At the time of writing, the **raspberry-gcc8.3.0-r2.exe** link is probably what you want

-3. Install the [ninja build system](https://github.com/ninja-build/ninja/releases) to your system path
+3. Install the [ninja build system](https://github.com/ninja-build/ninja/releases) to your system path.
+All you need to do here is download a release and copy `ninja.exe` to a folder that your system path variable points to.

 4. Install [CMake](https://cmake.org/download/) to your system path